nuuttia/Energy-Languages-Project/README.md

 #### The Structure
 The main folder contains 32 elements:
-1. 28 sub-folders (one for each of the considered languages); each folder contains a sub-folder for each considered benchmark.
+1. 13 sub-folders (one for each of the considered languages); each folder contains a sub-folder for each considered benchmark.
 2. A `Python` script `compile_all.py`, capable of building, running and measuring the energy and memory usage of every benchmark in all considered languages.
 3. A `RAPL` sub-folder, containing the code of the energy measurement framework.
 4. A `Bash` script `gen-input.sh`, used to generate the input files for 3 benchmarks: `k-nucleotide`, `reverse-complement`, and `regex-redux`.
+5. 4.
+A `Bash` script `get_language_version.sh`, used to config the computer environment with every language versions.

 Basically, the directories tree will look something like this: